Ana Ivanovic career statistics

 This is a list of the main career statistics of Serbian professional tennis player, Ana Ivanovic.
-Ivanovic won fifteen WTA singles titles including one grand slam singles title at the 2008 French Open and three WTA Tier I singles titles.
+Ivanovic won fifteen WTA singles titles including one major singles title at the 2008 French Open and three WTA Tier I singles titles.
 She was also the runner-up at the 2007 French Open and 2008 Australian Open and a semi-finalist at the 2007 Wimbledon Championships and 2007 WTA Tour Championships.
-On June 9, 2008, Ivanovic became the world No. 1 for the first time in her career.
+On June 9, 2008, Ivanovic became world No. 1 for the first time in her career.